apache/airflow/contributing-docs/testing/unit_tests.rst

 How to verify if DB test is correctly classified ................................................

-When you add if you want to see if your DB test is correctly classified, you can run the test or group of tests with ``--skip-db-tests`` flag.
+If you want to see if your DB test is correctly classified, you can run the test or group of tests with ``--skip-db-tests`` flag.

-You can run the all (or subset of) test types if you want to make sure all ot the problems are fixed
+You can run the all (or subset of) test types if you want to make sure all of the problems are fixed

   .. code-block:: bash